erik51/bugscan/README.md

-webpwn3r
+Bugscan
 ========

-WebPwn3r - Web Applications Security Scanner.
+Bugscan - Web Applications Security Scanner.

-By Ebrahim Hegazy - @Zigoo0

-Thanks: @lnxg33k, @dia2diab @Aelhemily, @okamalo

-Please send all your feedback and suggestions to: zigoo.blog['at']@gmail.com
+By MR.ECJ7- @erik

+Thanks: @erik

 How to use: